letelescope/ascom-flat-panel/README.md

 ```
 If that's not the case, please make sure that you uploaded the (correct version of the) firmware firt.

-If that is indeed the case, congrats you are ready to test more "interresting" features of the firmware.
+If that is indeed the case, congrats you are ready to test more "interesting" features of the firmware.

 #### Set brightness levels